ezrosent/frawk/info/performance.md

   used tsv-utils `v2.1.1_linux-x86_64_ldc2` downloaded from the repo for MacOS and Linux.

-There are plenty of other tools I could put here (see the benchmarks referenced on xsv and tsv-utils' pages for more), but I chose a small set of tools that could execute some subset of the benchmarks efficiently.
+There are plenty of other tools (including other Awks) I could put here (see the benchmarks referenced on xsv and tsv-utils' pages for more), but I chose a small set of tools that could execute some subset of the benchmarks efficiently.

 We benchmark on CSV and TSV data.
 Some utilities are not equipped for all possible configurations, for example: